mstksg/advent-of-code-2018/reflections.md

 are O(n)).
 (And, luckily for us, `NESet`'s `findMin` is actually O(1))

-Next, we write a function that, given a non-empty set of sites and a point we wish to label, return the label of that point.
+Next, we write a function that, given a non-empty set of sites and a point we wish to label, return the label (site location) of that point.

 We do this by making a `NEMap` (non-empty `Map`) `dists` of sites to the distance between that site and the point and finding the key-value pair `(closestSite, minDist)` with the smallest value `minDist`.
 Because our map is non-empty (our set of sites is non-empty), there will always be a minimum.

-The result is `NES.lookupIndex closestSite sites :: Maybe Int`, which finds the Site ID of `closestSite`.
+`closestSite` will be the result of `labelVoronoi`.

 One minor thing (that I forgot my first time through): there is a possibility that a cell might have *no* label.
 This will happen if there is more than one